nymtech/dev-portal/src/tutorials/simple-service-provider.md

     * `sendMessageToMixnet()` - The key function that will allow our __Service Provider__ messages to receive messages.
 Firstly, it will gets the values from a form in the `index.html` and assign them to local variables within the function, inserting the local variables into one object to be sent to the mixnet.
 Secondly, calling the `displayJsonSend()` function to render the sent message on to the UI.
 Lastly, the `websocketConnection` global variable will send our message to the websocket.

-    The JSON.stringify our the data when passing to the `send()` function, because the Nym Websocket client only accepts messages in string format and will throw an error if it receives a non-string value.
+    The JSON.stringify our the data when passing to the `send()` function, because the __nym-client__ only accepts messages in string format and will throw an error if it receives a non-string value.

 7. Below our `sendMessageToMixnet()` function, add the following: